flancian/garden/agora pkg chapter.md

       - #pull [[effective altruism]] [[peter singer]]
     - #push [[revolution]]
       - #pull [[free software]] [[federation]] [[adversarial interoperability]] [[murray bookchin]]
-    - In this subnode you will find the actual **chapter text**, including the introduction, which should be 5k-10k words once ready to be delivered on [[2022-09-01]].
+  - In this subnode (meaning this text file) you will find the actual **chapter text**, including the introduction, which should be 5k-10k words once ready to be delivered on [[2022-09-01]].
-      - In the subnode below, sourced from the [[stoa]], you will find a snapshot of the chapter outline as it was when I delivered it to editors on [[2022-07-04]] as a list of bullets.
+    - In the subnode below (meaning another text file, sourced from the [[Stoa]]), you will find a snapshot of the chapter outline as it was when I delivered it to editors on [[2022-07-04]] as a list of bullets.
 This is now an **independent version**, writable by any interested party; feel free to edit it in whichever direction you want to take it and use it to show what *you* think the Agora is about, or should be.
     - #push [[agora]]
       - (If you don't like this [[Agora]], that's fine -- consider improving it!)
     - [[todo]] (see also in line below marked TODO)